-I have just stumbled across the first blog I ever wrote – something I have never shared.
+I have just stumbled across the first blog I ever wrote – something I haven’t ever shared.
 I remember exactly where I was and the exact feeling I felt whilst writing it.
 It’s funny, back then I wouldn’t have considered actually sharing my writing, even though there are pages in my travel journal of that time that are filled with a dream to be a writer.

 It’s five years on and my life has changed beyond recognition, yet the tone of that first blog I still feel so deeply today.